Irkutsk Oblast Russia Travel Guide

 The official currency is the Russian Ruble (RUB, ₽).
 You can exchange major currencies like US Dollars (USD) and Euros (EUR) at banks and official exchange offices in Irkutsk.
 ATMs are widely available for cash withdrawals.

-Visa and MasterCard, if issued by Russian banks or certain international banks not subject to sanctions, are accepted in larger establishments.
+Visa and MasterCard, if issued by Russian banks or certain international banks not subject to sanctions, are taken in larger establishments.
 Most cards from other countries (issued outside Russia) generally do not function in Russia due to overseas sanctions.
-You must rely heavily on cash.
+You need to rely heavily on cash.
 Consider bringing enough cash for your entire trip or exploring options like UnionPay cards if issued by non-sanctioned banks in your home country.

 Approx. RUB 2,000 - 4,000 (USD 20-40) per day.
 Stay in hostels or basic guesthouses.
 Eat street food, self-catering, or in cafeterias (Stolovaya).
 Use public transport.
 Visit free parks or low-cost museums.